cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

       - HostPort:       Enabled
     [...]

-As a optional next step, we deploy nginx pods, create a new NodePort service and validate that Cilium installed the service correctly.
+As an optional next step, we will create an Nginx Deployment.
+Then we'll create a new NodePort service and validate that Cilium installed the service correctly.

 The following yaml is used for the backend pods: